virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 Password: ******
 ```

-Creates a statick password for a Swedish keyboard layout.
+Creates a static password using the Swedish keyboard layout.

 ### Example 3
 ```powershell